shubhamkakkar/cheffy-backend/README.md

 - Redis
 - MySQL
 - Docker (Optional)
-> Docker is optional, if you would like to not make changes in your current environment docker is a good choice for you.
+> Docker is optional, if you like to make no further changes in your current environment docker is a good choice for you.

 ### Available Commands